Volpezer0x/Detection-Lab/07-issues-and-troubleshooting.md

 ### Lesson Learned
 > `source` is metadata.
 > `sourcetype` controls parsing.

->
+---

 ## Lesson Learned

-Field presence depends on event type.
+- Field presence depends on event type.

 > **Advanced Insight**
 >
-> Several issues in this lab were not configuration errors — they were **correct security controls behaving as intended**.
+> Several issues in this lab were not configuration errors, they were **correct security controls behaving as intended**.
 >
 > This reinforced an important lesson:
 > > Detection engineering starts with understanding *why* visibility is missing, not assuming failure.

 ## 📚 Final Meta-Lesson

-- Most failures were not tool failures — they were expectation mismatches.
+- Most failures were not tool failures, they were expectation mismatches.

 - Firewalls worked as designed